jackhale98/TDT/README.md

-# PDT - Plain-text Product Development Toolkit
+# TDT - Tessera Engineering Toolkit

-A CLI tool for managing product development artifacts as plain-text YAML files.
-PDT provides structured tracking of requirements, risks, tests, and other entities with full traceability and validation.
+A CLI tool for managing engineering artifacts as plain-text YAML files.
+TDT provides structured tracking of requirements, risks, tests, and other entities with full traceability and validation.

 ## Features